gears1763-2/RoadToZero/README.md

 ***SEE LICENSE TERMS***

-This is a 3X game that aims to teach players about integrating renewable energy production and storage assets into a microgrid over the long term.
+This is a 3X (eXplore, eXpand, eXploit) game that aims to teach players about integrating renewable energy production and storage assets, over the long term, into an isolated microgrid (in this case, a remote settlement).

 --------